Practical Low Latency Proof of Work Consensus: Related Work

 DAG-based solutions like GHOST~\cite{ghost}, Inclusive~\cite{inclusive}, and Conflux~\cite{conflux} were designed to operate at high mining rates, and their blocks form a directed acyclic graph (DAG).
-However, these protocols were later shown to be insecure because they don't guarantee liveness, i.e. the ledger stops to grow, under certain balancing attacks \cite{ghost_attack}.
+However, these protocols were later shown to be insecure because they don't guarantee liveness, i.e. the ledger stops growing under certain balancing attacks \cite{ghost_attack}.
 Spectre\cite{spectre} and Phantom \cite{phantom} protocols were built along the ideas in GHOST and Inclusive to defend against the balancing attack, however, they don't provide any formal guarantees.
 Also, Spectre doesn't give a total ordering and Phantom has a liveness attack \cite{conflux}.
-To the best of our knowledge, the GHOST, Inclusive, Spectre and Phantom protocols have no publicly available implementation, and hence we were not able to compare these protocols with \prism in our performance evaluation.
+To the best of our knowledge, the GHOST, Inclusive, Spectre and Phantom protocols have no publicly available implementation, and hence we were not able to compare these protocols with \newprism in our performance evaluation.

-The blockchain structure maintained by \prism is also a DAG, but a structured one with a clear separation of blocks into different types with different functionalities (Figure \ref{fig:prism}).
+\newprism maintains the same blockchain structure as \prism: a DAG with many parallel chains, and a clear separation of blocks into different types with different functionalities (Figure \ref{fig:prism}).
 OHIE~\cite{ohie} and Parallel Chains~\cite{parallel} build on these lessons by running many slow, secure longest chains in parallel, which gives high aggregate throughput at the same latency as the longest-chain protocol.
 To our knowledge, Parallel Chains has not been implemented.
-In OHIE's latest implementation~\cite{ohiecode}, clients do not maintain the UTXO state of the blockchain and transactions are signed messages without any context, so it is hard to compare with OHIE in our experiments, where all nodes maintain the full UTXO state.
+In OHIE's latest implementation~\cite{ohiecode}, transactions are placeholder signed messages that do not depend on prior transactions; because of this, clients do not need to maintain the unspent transaction output (UTXO) state of the blockchain.
+This makes comparison with \cite{ohiecode} difficult because in practice, we observed that transaction processing (including UTXO state management) is a major computational bottleneck for high-throughput systems (see \S\ref{sec:eval}).

 Algorand~\cite{algorand} takes a different approach by adopting a proof of stake consensus protocol and tuning various parameters to maximize the performance.
-We compare to Algorand in \S\ref{sec:eval-performance}.
+We compare to Algorand in Figure~\ref{fig:compare} and in \S\ref{sec:eval-performance}.
 Importantly, none of the above protocols simultaneously achieve both high throughput and low latency.
-Their reported throughputs are all lower than \prism's, and their latencies are all higher than \prism's, except for Algorand which has a lower latency.
+Their reported throughputs are all lower than \newprism's, and their latencies are all higher than \newprism's, except for Algorand which has a lower latency.